SNCFdevelopers/bootstrap-sncf/site/content/docs/4.3/layout/dark-mode.md

 ### CSS, HTML

 {{< includenav.inline >}}
+{{- if eq .Site.Params.doc_flavour "extern" -}}
+  For <em>Design Communication</em>, the darkmode switch should be inside <em>accessibility component</em> with others switches.
+This navbar example contains a working link, try it now !
+{{- else -}}
+  For <em>Design Métier</em> The switch should be inside dropdown menu in top right corner from the navbar, in the personal menu.
+This navbar example contains a working link, try it now !
+{{- end -}}
 {{- $navHTML := (printf "%s%s%s" "darkmode-" .Site.Params.doc_flavour "-navbar-example.html") -}}
 {{ partial $navHTML }}
 {{< /includenav.inline >}}